-It is unsure whether anti viral drugs given after exposure to HIV can prevent infection.
-There are trials going on in most large cities to treat people exposed to HIV referred to as “post-exposure prophylaxis.”
+It is still unproven whether antiviral drugs given after exposure to HIV can prevent infection.
+There are trials going on in most large cities to treat people who have been exposed to HIV and this is referred to as “post-exposure prophylaxis.”

 About 1 in 100 HIV infected persons is a so-called long-term non-progressor, meaning that they have been infected for up to 20 years and still have a normal CD4 count and low viral load, showing the virus has caused little damage so far.

 A number of different methods are being tried to make an effective AIDS vaccine.
-Since anti viral drugs are extremely expensive, the only hope for worldwide control of HIV is the development of an effective vaccine.
-Clinical trials of AIDS treatments involve comparing the effects of one treatment compared to another.
+Since antiviral drugs are extremely expensive, the only hope for worldwide control of HIV is the development of an effective vaccine.
+Clinical trials of AIDS treatments involve comparing the effects of one treatment to another.

-Because many people infected with HIV have no symptoms, it is not known with certainty whether a sexual partner is infected unless he/she has been tested repeatedly for the virus or has not engaged in any risky behavior.
+Because many people infected with HIV have no symptoms, it cannot be known with certainty whether a sexual partner is infected, unless he/she has been tested repeatedly for the virus or has not engaged in any risky behavior.